 Trauma is the most avoided ignored, misunderstood and untreated (or incorrectly treated) cause of human suffering. ~Peter Levine

 Many people believe trauma is reserved for military veterans, first responders, survivors of sexual assault, or children who lived in a home with persistent physical abuse.
-There is a common belief that if someone else had it worse than I did, I don't have the "right" to be struggling with my feelings.
-Another common belief is that if it happened a long time we should just be able to get over it.
-Trauma survivors often are told they are "dramatic" "overly sensitive" or "crazy" and should just get over it.
-Here's the truth-TRAUMA IS TRAUMA.
-The brain and body do not differentiate between a "little" trauma and a "big" trauma.
+There is a common belief that if someone else had it worse than I did, I don't have the "right" to struggle with my feelings.
+Another common belief is that if it happened a long time ago, we should be able to get over it.
+Trauma survivors often are told they are "dramatic," "overly sensitive," or "crazy" and should just get over it.
+Here's the truth: TRAUMA IS TRAUMA.
+The brain and body do not differentiate between "little" and "big" trauma.
 Trauma is LESS about the event or the experience and MORE about the effects of the event.
-Trauma is the debilitating symptoms that people suffer from after surviving, witnessing, or learning about a life-threatening or potentially life-threatening event.
-It can also be the result of growing up in a home where you were physically hurt, felt unsafe, or were frequently humiliated.
-It can also result from having a parent who struggled with mental health, addiction, or if your physical or emotional needs were neglected.
-Regardless of what happened, trauma leaves survivors feeling out of balance, disconnected, and overwhelmed.
+Trauma is people's debilitating symptoms after surviving, witnessing, or learning about a life-threatening or potentially life-threatening event.
+It can also result from growing up in a home where you were physically hurt, felt unsafe, or were frequently humiliated.
+It can also result from having a parent who struggled with their mental health or addiction or if your physical or emotional needs were neglected.
+Whatever happened, trauma leaves survivors feeling out of balance, disconnected, and overwhelmed.
 Trauma overwhelms our brain and bodies' natural ability to "reset" itself and return to balance.
-The impact of trauma on our well-being can be hard to realize because it doesn't happen all at once-and much of it is outside our conscious awareness.
+The impact of trauma on our well-being can be hard to realize because it doesn't happen all at once.
+Much of it is outside our conscious awareness.
 Many don't realize their anxiety, depression, panic, OCD, ADHD, bipolar, chronic pain, addictions, spiritual struggles, or relationship stress are often the result of unhealed trauma stored in their brain and body.

 It is not just an event that happened in the past.